• Home

 • Freedom V and Self-governance Aids High-performance

-The two most important elements are the V shape and the arrow in the middle.
+The two essential elements are the V shape and the arrow in the middle.

 Freedom V Graphic

 Second, the space inside the V represents the area of Responsible Freedom.
-That is where you use freedom correctly or within the accepted norms of the structure that demands behavior.
+That is where you use freedom correctly or within the structure's accepted norms.
 As you can see, the amount of freedom increases as you move up the V shape.
 The structure can be either malevolent or benign, but there will still be a V shape.
 Even in the most disgusting dictatorships or gangs, there are those who gain more freedom when they do not cross the boundaries set by the structure.

-Third, outside the V are consequences for crossing the boundaries.
+Third, outside the V, there are consequences for crossing the boundaries.
 Once you cross the boundary, you move into the area of Irresponsible Freedom.
-Again, this is applicable to both good and bad value organizations or structures.
+Again, this applies to both good and bad value organizations or structures.
 Even evil organizations have their boundaries.
-Take the time to state the clear consequences at the same time that the boundaries are set.
+Take the time to state the consequences clearly when the boundaries are set.

 Finally, the arrow in the middle represents self-governance.
 The color on the arrow represents the degree of self-governance a person demonstrates.
 At the bottom, it is inadequate.
 The yellow and green represent the increase in self-governance as you move from bottom to top.
-And, the colors directly correlate with the narrow or expansive freedom shown.
+They directly correlate with the narrow or expansive freedom shown.

 Three Levels

-So, when we abide by the rules of the structure, stay inside the boundaries, greater responsible freedom is available.
+So, when we abide by the rules of the structure and stay inside the boundaries, greater responsible freedom is available.
 In other words, the more you demonstrate self-governance, the more freedom is available.

-In the graph above, the table to the right provides additional ways to look at the Freedom V. For example, you can divide self-governance into 3 distinct levels that can overlap.
+In the graph above, the table to the right provides additional ways to look at the Freedom V. For example, you can divide self-governance into three distinct levels that can overlap.

-1. Self-absorbed – From the bottom in the red into the yellow area on the self-governance arrow .
-That would be someone that is either inexperienced, without knowledge about a topic, or simply ignores what is right.
+1. Self-absorbed – From the bottom in the red into the yellow area on the self-governance arrow.
+That would be someone who is either inexperienced, without knowledge about a topic, or ignores what is right.
 That is the Learning Stage.
-In that stage, people need specific rules, because there are tighter controls.
-That does not mean that you ignore the "why" for the rules.
+In that stage, people need specific rules because there are tighter controls.
+That does not mean ignoring the "why" of the rules.

 2. Self-controlled – From the middle yellow area into the green.
-That would be someone that is exhibiting an adequate level of self-governance.
-This can be measured in general, or specific for individual work or life situations.
-They are in the Apply Stage where they mostly need guidelines, since they understand the rules.
+That would be someone who is exhibiting an adequate level of self-governance.
+This can be measured generally or specifically for individual work or life situations.
+They are in the Apply Stage, where they mostly need guidelines since they understand the rules.

-3. Selfless or Self-denial – The top area of self-governance that tends to work to the benefit of others.
-That is the Serve Stage, where people operate based on principles and know how to broadly apply those principles to various life situations.
+3. Selfless or Self-denial – The top area of self-governance that tends to work to benefit others.
+That is the Serve Stage, where people operate based on principles and know how to apply those principles to various life situations broadly.

-The Freedom V will work with any structure and is especially good for families, and, of course, organizations with great values.
+The Freedom V will work with any structure and is especially good for families and organizations with great values.

 An Example - Using It With Children

-A person with self-governance considers others and the impact their actions have on others.
+A person with self-governance considers others and their actions impact on others.
 They stay within the V as long as the freedom inside the V is about good values.

 Tight Boundaries at First

 Suppose you are responsible for a baby and you are a wise parent.
-You create tight boundaries for them, because they do not have knowledge or experience with the way things work in the world.
-You put them in controlled environments like a crib or play pen, watch and help them to reduce significant harm to them.
-At the same time, you provide them enough freedom to see if they can learn how to stay inside the boundaries.
+You create tight boundaries for them because they need to gain knowledge or experience with how things work.
+You put them in controlled environments like a crib or playpen, watch them, and help them reduce significant harm.
+At the same time, you provide them enough freedom to see if they can learn how to stay within the boundaries.

 Expanding Boundaries

-When the baby has grown to be a toddler, you still have relatively tight boundaries.
-They will be learning how to stay within the boundaries for the freedom that you give them and experiencing the consequences when they don’t.
-The rules and expectations you create for them are an invitation to live wisely, not a way to make sure that they know you are the one in charge.
-You invite them to live by rules, because it helps them escape the consequences.
-If you see them moving toward a boundary, you may warn them, but allow them to choose, if the consequences weren’t too severe.
+You still have relatively tight boundaries when the baby has grown into a toddler.
+They will be learning to stay within the boundaries for the freedom you give them and experiencing the consequences when they don’t.
+The rules and expectations you create for them are an invitation to live wisely, not a way to ensure that they know you are the one in charge.
+You invite them to live by rules because it helps them escape the consequences.
+If you see them moving toward a boundary, you may warn them, but allow them to choose if the consequences aren’t too severe.

 Expansive Boundaries

-You might say to an older child, “go where you want, be safe and be home by sunset”.
-If that does not happen, and you determine it is willful disobedience, you move them down the freedom V until they demonstrate they will more likely be home at the designated time.
+You might tell an older child, “Go where you want, be safe, and be home by sunset.”
+If that does not happen, and you determine it is willful disobedience, move them down the freedom V until they demonstrate they will likely be home at the designated time.

 Reason for the Boundaries

-The end goal is to have the child set their own boundaries that are always inside the clear boundaries.
+The goal is to have the child set boundaries that are always inside the precise boundaries you have outlined.

 If you remember, the definition of self-governance is “delaying immediate gratification for future benefit.”
 Another simple, very practical way to see self-governance is when you, rather than the authorities, set boundaries for yourself.

-If you learn to pre-decide, then you become more self-governing and suffer less consequences.
+If you learn to pre-decide, then you become more self-governing and suffer fewer consequences.

 Tags